lbourlon/C-MachineLearning/README.md

 * I knew it would involve linear algebra, which I've wanted to get a refresher in.
 * Has real implications when it comes to memory management and algorithm speeds.
 * Honestly just looked like a fun project
+* I'm now in too deep to go back D:

 ## Equations